jeroenpeeters/docker-ssh/README.md

 Hub since they often don't contain an SSH server.
 Such an image needs to be changed and maintained in order to add SSH.

-Docker-SSH adds SSH capabilities to any container in a modular way.
+Docker-SSH adds SSH capabilities to any container in a compositional way.
 It implements an SSH server that transparently bridges the SSH session with docker exec.
 Currently the only requirement is that the container contains *bash*.

 # Add SSH capabilities to any container!